Last Updated: 12/03/2018

 I doubt this will go the way some people think it will and they might as well get used to hearing more Pactor 4 on the U.S. airwaves.
 Pst…it’s already in legal use in other countries.
 HF signals ignore lines on a map so you’re already hearing it on the bands.
 It’s both sad and odd that this needed rule change has created so much drama.
 Oh well, welcome to modern America where everything has to be high drama and a crisis.
 LOL

-Pactor 4 is being used that elsewhere?
+Jeff Pactor 4 is not being used much elsewhere?

 Actually Pactor 4 looks to be very popular across the globe…..except the USA.

 Winlink November 2018 message traffic totals.
 See note below.